Who Janie is; who she is not

 - Janie has lots of faults.
 Now I added this one, because in addition to what I added above, I do.
 I tend to say in 150 words what I could have said in 30.
 I’m working on that.
 I tend to couch my words too much, and am working on finding a middle ground–saying what needs to be said while still being tactful.
 I have a strong sweet tooth, and it gets me trouble when trying to maintain my weight.
 I’ve learned to enjoy Stevia a lot more, and I’m continually working on what I think is insulin resistance.
 There are more, but I think you get the gist.
 I’m human.

-All in all, I have learned repeatedly that the more well-known a person becomes, the more there are going to be a small handful who hate my guts for all sorts of their own personality-driven reasons.
-C’est la vie.
-I just continue to follow my path of intention—to educate patients about worldwide successful patient experience so they can find better health and well-being.
-And it’s working. 🙂
+So there you go.
+All in all, I have learned repeatedly that the more well-known a person becomes, the more there are going to be a small handful who hate my guts for their own personality-driven, emotionally-driven reasons.
+C’est la vie. 🙂 I just continue to follow my path of intention—to educate patients about worldwide successful patient experiences so they can find better health and well-being.
+And it’s working. 🙂 :)Sincerely,